 Social class disparities are pervasive in American society.
-Research in the context of higher education has documented that one critical driver of these disparities in college is the experience of a cultural mismatch: the divergence between the more interdependent norms common in working-class contexts (e.g., preferring to be part of a group) and the independent norms that pervade higher education (e.g., the expectation to pave one's own path and work independently; Phillips, Stephens et al., 2020; Stephens, Fryberg et al., 2012).
-Throughout college, experiencing a cultural mismatch produces a range of negative consequences for people from working-class backgrounds (i.e., first-generation college students) including reduced sense of fit1 and worsened academic performance (Stephens, Fryberg et al., 2012).
-However, after graduating from college and entering white-collar workplaces2, people from working-class backgrounds have frequent opportunities to collaborate in teams-that is, to enact interdependent behavior (Cross et al., 2016).
-If opportunities to enact interdependent behavior reflect that the organization values interdependence (e.g., Duffy & Feltovich, 2000; Wegner & Gilbert, 2001), these opportunities may reduce cultural mismatch for people from working-class backgrounds.
+Research in the context of higher education has documented that one critical driver of these disparities in college is the experience of a cultural mismatch: The divergence between the more interdependent norms common in working-class contexts (e.g., preferring to be part of a group) and the independent norms that pervade higher education (e.g., the expectation to pave one's own path and work independently; Phillips et al., 2020; Stephens, Fryberg, et al., 2012).
+Throughout college, experiencing a cultural mismatch produces a range of negative consequences for people from working-class backgrounds (i.e., firstmethodology, writing-original draft, and writing-review and editing.
+Nicole M. Stephens served as lead for funding acquisition and served in a supporting role for conceptualization, methodology, writing-original draft, and writing-review and editing.
+Sarah S. M. Townsend served in a supporting role for conceptualization, methodology, writing-original draft, and writing-review and editing.